 Who am I?

 My name is Simon Leather.
 I am an applied entomologist, but by that I don’t mean someone who can identify a huge number of species.
 I am not a taxonomist.
 Rather, I am a competent field entomologist who can recognise most insects to Order, some Orders to Family and within some families I am able to recognise individual species, especially if they are of economic importance.
-I fell in love with insects when I was a child in Jamaica, and discovered the complexity of ant societies, although I was also a great fan of crab spiders.
+I fell in love with insects when I was a child in Jamaica, and discovered the complexity of ant societies, although I was also a great fan of orb web spiders, or crab spiders as my brother and I used to call them.

 From the very beginning I was much more interested in how insects worked and behaved rather than in collecting and pinning them.
 My first degree from Leeds University, is in a subject that is no longer taught, Agricultural Zoology, essentially parasitology and entomology related to agriculture.
 It was at Leeds, in my second year, that I fell in love with aphids.
 My PhD at the University of East Anglia, was on the ecology of the bird-cherry-oat aphid Rhopalosiphum padi.